Theatre and Stage Terms

-Legs are used for masking the sides of the stage,they define the sides of the performing area and hide offstage areas from the view of the audience to complete the effect Borders are fitted overhead masking concealing battons and hanging equipment from the view of the audience.
+Legs are used for masking the sides of the stage, they define the sides of the performing area and hide offstage areas from the view of the audience to complete the effect Borders are fitted overhead masking concealing batons and hanging equipment from the view of the audience.

-Scrim are loosely woven Gauze (Sharkstooth) fabric, opaque to the audience when lit from the front. yet nearly transparent when lit from behind.
+Scrim is loosely woven Gauze (Sharkstooth) fabric, opaque to the audience from the front. yet nearly transparent when lit from behind.

-2 Pass Blackout – A two coat process providing 100% blackout properties, whilst only complimenting colour of coating.
+2 Pass Blackout – A two-coat process providing 100% blackout properties, whilst only complimenting the colour of the coating.

-3 Pass Blackout – A three coat process providing 100% blackout properties, whilst allowing the colour to be complimented by both the base fabric and coating.
+3 Pass Blackout – A three-coat process providing 100% blackout properties, whilst allowing the colour to be complemented by both the base fabric and coating.